Talk Money Week is an initiative introduced by the Money & Pensions Service (‘MaPS’) in 2020 to get people talking about money and their finances.

 Functionality in the PayCaptain app includes:

 - Interactive payslips – these are graphical payslips which break down payments and deductions for employees.
 Employees can click on Help icons for more information on how their deductions have been calculated so they know exactly how their pay has been worked out.
-Help icons explain tax, NICs, student loan and pension calculations directly on the payslip
+Help icons explain how their tax and national insurance has been calculated, as well as things like student loan and pension calculations directly on the payslip

-- On demand pay – where companies can give their employees access to payments when they need them, even if it’s outside of the regular pay period at no cost to the employee
+- On demand pay – also known as salary advances - where companies can give their employees access to a portion of their salary from accrued earnings, even if it’s outside the regular pay period at no cost to the employee

 - Payment splitting – where employees can make payments direct from their net pay to family members, landlords, loans, credit cards, etc – eliminating the risk of missing an important payment

-- Savings – employees can pre-plan the amount to save and is automatically transferred from net pay.
-This builds some resilience for times of financial hardship
+- Savings – employees can pre-plan the amount to save and is automatically transferred from net pay using payroll savings.
+PayCaptain also has functionality called SmartPay which uses behavioural insights combined with ground-breaking technology to drive better decision-making through personalised saving suggestions.
+All PayCaptain's saving options helps builds some resilience for times of financial hardship

 - Money planning tool – where employees can create a personal budget